MTHSEK006/Power-subsystem-PCB/README.md

 * PCB_v2.1: This includes the final PCB design.
 Contains Kicad files.
 * PCB_v2: This is the intial PCB design.
 Contains Kicad files.
-* Documents: This includes footprints, symbol libraries and datasheets.
+* Documents: This includes footprints, symbol libraries, datasheets and project documentation.
 * Production: Contains the gerber, clp and bom files.

 **Usage**